 Its average constantly sick was 2.86 (45.40/1000 mean strength).
 The average sick time to each soldier was 16.57 days.
 The average duration of cases of sickness was 30.70 days.

-The 1st/Royal Warwickshire Regiment was quartered at Pembroke Camp for 20 days.
-It left for Egypt on 20 Jan 1897.
+In January 1897, The 1st/Royal Warwickshire Regiment was quartered at Pembroke Camp for 20 days.

 29 July 1914 Mobilisation Order received at midnight.
 By 01:00 hrs 30 July all depôts were opened and stores and equipment were prepared for issue.
 All units in Malta had draw their ammunition by midnight 30 July other than the Army Pay Corps.

-Malta 24 Aug 1914 Ordnance Stores Malta started packing mobilisation equipment for the regiment.
+24 Aug Ordnance Stores Malta started packing mobilisation equipment for the regiment.

-Malta 29 Aug 1914 The 2nd Bn drew its mobilisation equipment from Ordnance Stores Malta.
+29 Aug The 2nd Bn drew its mobilisation equipment from Ordnance Stores Malta.

-Malta 3 Sept 1914 The 2nd/Royal Warwickshire embarked for England on H. T. Ultonia.
+3 Sep 1914 The 2nd/Royal Warwickshire embarked for England on H. T.

-The 3rd/Royal Warwickshire Regiment was formed at Chatham on 1 Apr 1898.
-It arrived from Gravesend, Kent on 26 April 1898 and embarked for Malta on 1 July.
+1 July 1898 The 3rd/Royal Warwickshire Regiment was formed in Chatham on 1 April 1898.
+It moved from Chatham to Gravesend, Kent on 26 April 1898 and embarked for Malta on 1 July.
 It arrived in Malta on 12 July 1898.